day50-dev/sidechat/README.md

 where `screen-query` and `sd-picker` is in your path.

-You need a modernish version of [fzf](https://github.com/junegunn/fzf) so go get that.
-Also you need [streamdown](https://github.com/kristopolous/Streamdown) so get that as well.
-Finally you need [simonw's llm](https://github.com/simonw/llm).
+You need a modernish version of [fzf](https://github.com/junegunn/fzf), [streamdown](https://github.com/kristopolous/Streamdown) and [simonw's llm](https://github.com/simonw/llm).
+You can use it for free via openrouter.

 Here's some screenshots:
 ![2025-04-26_18-45](https://github.com/user-attachments/assets/a81cbcea-cb15-46d9-92ac-5430238b2b85)